Best Adoption Loans, Grants and Other Financing Options

 Employer adoption reimbursement benefits

 Your company might have a reimbursement program to help you cover adoption expenses.
 If it does, you’ll need to keep detailed records and itemized receipts, but the hassle is likely worth it.
-According to the 2024 Best Adoption-Friendly Workplaces survey, workplaces that have an adoption reimbursement paid out an average of $16,422.
+Check out the Dave Thomas Foundation of Adoption to see the 100 best adoption-friendly workplaces in 2025.

 Frequently asked questions